Activity Type

 2022 – present

-Our initiative carbon offset promotes the dissemination of improved cooking systems in the most vulnerable communities in Côte d’Ivoire.
-The programme plans to reach 2.5 million people in seven years.
+Our initiative carbon offset promotes the dissemination of improved cooking systems in the most vulnerable communities in Côte d'Ivoire.
+The project aims to reach about 3.4 million people over 9 years (2022-2030) and generate about 3 million carbon credits, thus contributing to the compensation of Scope 1 and 2 emissions envisaged by the Baleine project.

-Starting in 2025, we will launch initiatives to encourage a gradual shift from "improved" to "advanced" cooking systems.
-This will involve distributing induction hobs in urban settings and pyrolysis stoves in rural regions.
-These systems encourage the use of agricultural waste, including by-products from Eni's agri-feedstock supply chain, as biogenic fuel in line with circular economy principles.
+Starting in 2025, we began to launch initiatives to encourage a gradual shift from "improved" to "advanced" cooking systems.
+This involves distributing induction hobs in urban settings and pyrolysis stoves in rural regions.
+These systems encourage the use of agricultural waste, including by-products from Eni's agri feedstock supply chain, as biogenic fuel in line with circular economy principles.

 Improved cooking stoves differ from traditional cooking systems, such as the three-stone hearth, in that although they are fuelled by wood and coal, they have high thermal efficiency that enables considerable savings on the amount of fuel needed.
 With their ability to reduce the amount of wood biomass used by up to 60%, the improved cookers help lessen the impact of cooking activities on deforestation in Côte d’Ivoire.
 Moreover, improved cookstoves save time spent collecting wood and money on purchasing charcoal, thereby reducing greenhouse gas emissions and combustion smoke, as well as improving the health of the people who use them.